wp-plugins/buddypress-compliments/readme.txt

 * Submitted compliments will be visible in user's compliments section.
 * A notification is sent to the compliment receiving member.
 * Compliments are tracked in BuddyPress Activity
-* Members can delete compliments received.
+* Members can delete compliments received (option to prevent this available).

-We built this plugin especially for Whoop! our upcoming WordPress Directory Theme powered by [GeoDirectory](https://wordpress.org/plugins/geodirectory/ "Whoop! is a GeoDirectory theme and it will be released soon").
+* Compliments are now paginated

-We decided to release BuddyPress Compliments for free, while we give the final touches to Whoop! so that any BuddyPress users can take advantage of it.
+We built this plugin especially for Whoop! our [WordPress Directory Theme](https://wpgeodirectory.com/themes/wordpress-directory-theme-whoop/ "Whoop! is the latest Social Directory theme for GeoDirectory") powered by [GeoDirectory](https://wordpress.org/plugins/geodirectory/ "Whoop! is a GeoDirectory theme and it will be released soon").

 The plugins has been tested with the following themes before release: